- How is Accoya® wood made?

-Accoya® can be machined in the same way as unmodified wood.
-Because, however, acetylated wood is more dimensionally stable and has lower water uptake than unmodified wood, its gluing parameters are the same as for hardwoods.
+Accoya® can be machined in exactly the same way as unmodified wood.
+However, because acetylated wood is more dimensionally stable and has lower water uptake than unmodified wood, its gluing parameters are the same as for those of hardwoods.
 Most commercially available glues can be used with Accoya® wood.

 Yes, acetylated wood can be glue laminated and finger-jointed.
 Wood cannot, however, be acetylated after it has been laminated or finger-jointed as the process would damage glue lines and result in de-lamination.

 Yes.
-Due to the improved dimensional stability of Accoya® wood (significantly reduced swelling and shrinking), maintenance of the coating system can be increased to 3 to 5 times normal life.
-Extensive tests have shown better coatings adhesion and reduced costs in applying coatings in a manufacturing environment.
-The company is working closely with coatings manufacturers, including Teknos, Sherwin Williams and Guard Industrie, to test their systems used in conjunction with Accoya®.
+Due to the improved dimensional stability of Accoya® wood and the significant reduction in swelling and shrinking, maintenance of coatings can be increased to up to 2 times the normal life of coatings applied to non-modified woods.
+Extensive tests have shown better coatings adhesion meaning reduced costs in applying coatings in a manufacturing environment.

 Acetylation causes no significant change in the strength of wood.
 Hardness, however, is increased by up to 10%, unlike thermal modification where strength is typically reduced by 15-25%.
 This differs from most other treatments and modifications which typically adversely affect strength and brittleness.

-Acetylation causes no meaningful change to the colour of the source species.
+Acetylation causes no meaningful change to the colour of wood.
 There is a slight bleaching of red colours and a slight darkening of the outer surface of other wood.
 This is, however, insignificant compared to other processes such as thermal modification which deepens the colour of wood to dark brown.

 No. Acetylation requires specialized equipment.